Cthuulhaa/tiebenn/README.md

 ### :outbox_tray: Output

-If successful, you’ll see something like:
+If the location was successful, you’ll see something like:
 ```
 ##############################################################
 NonLinLoc: Location completed.